VirtuallyCreative/virtuallycreative-core/content/contact.md

       - input_type: checkbox
         name: consent
         label: >-
-          I understand that this form is storing my submitted information so I can be contacted.
+          I understand that this form is (securely!) storing my submitted information so I can be contacted.
     submit_label: Sent it!
 seo:
   title: Contact